KhaledMuiz/Smart-Contact-Manager/README.md

 ## Running the Application

-1. Ensure both backend and frontend servers are running
-2. Open your browser and navigate to `http://localhost:3000`
+1. Open your browser and navigate to `http://localhost:3000`
-3. Sign up for a new account or log in with existing credentials
+2. Sign up for a new account or log in with existing credentials
-4. Start managing your contacts!
+3. Start managing your contacts!

 ## API Endpoints